LukeGrahamLandry/smells-fishy-mod/README.md

 - forge 1.18.2
 - commissioned by coda

+Cause brief entity rain events where different creatures fall from the sky.
+The default data pack adds a fish rain event.

 ## Data Packs

 New entity rain events are defined by json files in the `entityrain` folder of data packs.